Why Does Your Recovery Point Objective Matter?

-Recovery point objective, or RPO, is a critical metric in the overall scheme of your disaster recovery and business continuity strategy.
-As opposed to RTO, recovery time objective, RPO is the point in time at which your data was last saved.
+Recovery point objective (RPO) is a critical metric in the overall scheme of your disaster recovery and business continuity strategy which keeps you afloat in the event of a disaster.
+As opposed to recovery time objective(RTO), RPO is the point in time at which your data was last saved.
 This is important because it is this data which is recoverable.
 Any data saved or created outside of your RPO window cannot be easily recovered.

-For example, if your data is backed up every night via tape-based DR systems, your RPO is defined as (about) 24 hours.
+For example, if your data is backed up every night via tape-based disaster recovery systems, your RPO is defined as (about) 24 hours.
 Your RPO is simply the earliest point at which you can reclaim data in the event of a power outage, natural disaster, or other data loss incident.
+If you're not sure how to calculate your RPO, use this checklist to start.,

 - What type of data is most critical to running your business